jjlg90/Wild-Argentina/testing.md

 ### Returning visitor

 * "As a Returning Visitor, I would like to see new entries and updates"
-   * The latest entries are shown on top of the "Browse" page, aswell as for every region in the "Discover" page.
+   * All experiences are shown on the "Browse" page.

 * "As a Returning Visitor, I want to have ease of access to contact the bakery"
    * The contact form is connected to emailJS API, sending emails to the registered mailbox every time an user submits a form.